Ibrahim-Almahdy/personal-website/README.md

-## Project Name
+# Project Name

-This project is a responsive landing page design challenge provided by [frontendmentor.io](https://www.frontendmentor.io).
+This project is a responsive landing page design challenge provided by [Frontend Mentor](https://www.frontendmentor.io).
 The goal of this project is to create a landing page design that looks great on different screen sizes and meets the design specifications provided.

 ---